grimwm/avr/README.md

 but some of the scripts may need to be modified.
 I hope to change that after things solidify more.

-Please note that right now, this code is very crude and is currently covered under the **GPLv2.0 license** (see *LICENSE* for details).
-I will likely put certain portions of it under the LGPL or BSD license in the future, but not yet.
+Please note that this code is covered by the MPLv2 license, which is quite liberal in how you can use it with your own software.
+You may find its text at <https://www.mozilla.org/en-US/MPL/2.0/>.
+If you have questions about it, the Internet is filled with FAQs, but I chose this license mostly for the benefit of everyone involved.

 Build Requirements
 ------------------